ExPlanetology/aragog/README.md

 If you want a GUI way of installing *Spider*, particularly if you are a Windows or Spyder user, see [here](https://gist.github.com/djbower/c82b4a70a3c3c74ad26dc572edefdd34).
 Otherwise, the instructions below should work to install *Spider* using the terminal on a Mac or Linux system.

+### 1. Obtain the source code

-Navigate to a location on your computer and obtain the *Spider* source code:
+Navigate to a location on your computer and obtain the source code:

     git clone git@github.com:ExPlanetology/pyspider.git spider
     cd spider

+### 2. Create a Python environment

 The basic procedure is to install *Spider* into an environment.
 For example, if you are using a Conda distribution to create Python environments (e.g. [Anaconda](https://www.anaconda.com/download)), create a new environment to install *Spider*. *Spider* requires Python >= 3.10:

     conda create -n spider python
     conda activate spider

+### 3. Install into the environment

+Install *Spider* into the environment using either (a) [Poetry](https://python-poetry.org) or (b) [pip](https://pip.pypa.io/en/stable/getting-started/).
+If you are a developer you will probably prefer to use Poetry and if you are an end-user you will probably prefer to use pip.
+This [Gist](https://gist.github.com/djbower/e9538e7eb5ed3deaf3c4de9dea41ebcd) provides further information.

+#### 3a.
+Option 1: Poetry

+This requires that you have you have [Poetry](https://python-poetry.org) installed:

+    poetry install

+#### 3b.
+Option 2: pip

-Install *Spider* into the environment.
-The preference is to use [Poetry](https://python-poetry.org) because it allows greater flexibility and control over dependency management, and this is actually required if you want to install the dependencies for testing and documentation that are unfortunately not yet supported by `pip`.
-However, you can install the main *Atmodeller* package using pip as follows, where you can include the `-e` option if you want an [editable install ](https://setuptools.pypa.io/en/latest/userguide/development_mode.html).
+Alternatively, use `pip`, where you can include the `-e` option if you want an [editable install ](https://setuptools.pypa.io/en/latest/userguide/development_mode.html).

     pip install .

+If desired, you will need to manually install the dependencies for testing and documentation (these are automatically installed by Poetry but not when using `pip`).
+See the additional dependencies to install in `pyproject.toml`.

 ### Developer install